Azure-Samples/active-directory-b2c-custom-policy-starterpack/scenarios/readme.md

 * [Account linkage](source/aadb2c-ief-account-linkage) - Demonstrates how to link existing local account to a social account.

+* [Local account change sign-in name email address](source/aadb2c-ief-change-sign-in-name) - When sign-in with local account, a user may want to change the sign-in name (email address).
+This sample policy demonstrates how to allow user to provide and validate new email address, and store the new email address to Azure Active Directory user account.
+After user change the email address, on the next login, user needs to provide the new email address as sign-in name.

 * [Social identity provider force email verification](source/aadb2c-ief-social-idp-force-email) - When sign-in with social account, in some scenarios,  the identity provider doesn't share the email address.
 This sample demonstrates how to force the user to provide and validate email address.